 Inukshuk (male).
 Born in the wild in 2002.
 Arrived 1 October 2012 from Toronto Zoo, Ontario.
 He is Ganuk’s father.

 The Cochrane Habitat was founded as an orphanage for polar bear cubs rescued from the wild and opened in 2004.
 The Habitat has a total area of 110,000 square metres (27 acres) on a site of 70 acres of sub-arctic boreal forest.
+The five enclosures (see below) cover a total area of 97,853 square metres (24.2 acres).
 This makes it the largest facility in the world dedicated to polar bears.

 Cochrane focuses exclusively on polar bears and has expert staff and state of the art facilities.
 It takes in bears which cannot return to the wild; typically from zoos retiring “their” bears to a more natural environment.
 It does not breed bears.

-Enclosure E is 32,000 square metres (0.8 of an acre) and is connected to Holding Facility 2.
+The Greenland Enclosure is 3,035 square metres (0.75 of an acre) and is forested.
+It is connected to Holding Facility 2.

 In addition to the above there are a public Welcome Centre and Viewing Centre.